 Perhaps most importantly, many MBA programs have a poor return on investment.
 This is not to say MBA programs won’t help your career, but – unless you’re going to a school like Harvard – the boost is generally not worth the cost.

 A full time MBA program can cost about $100,000.
 That figure doesn’t include the lost income and lost experience from being out of the workforce for one or two years.
 It also doesn’t include the risk that you graduate into an economic recession, making it potentially even harder to generate a proper return on the MBA.
-For these reasons, I only suggest people do the MBA while working full time.
+For these reasons, I only suggest people do the MBA while continuing to work full time.
 This is what I did and it almost killed me.
 But I didn’t go into debt and my career didn’t fall behind.